 Experienced guidance counsellors work weekly with each student to prepare them for the first year of University and beyond, with advice and counselling given during the application and scholarship selection process.
 Academic, personal, and vocational goals are a key area of focus, as the guidance counsellor assists in honing the students’ abilities and skills into potential post-secondary options.

-Our University Preparation Program students can take advantage of all of our campus facilities, including computer and science labs, student lounges, kitchenette facilities, student clubs, and intramural sports teams.
+In our University Preparation Program students can take advantage of all of our Burlington campus facilities, including our comfortable student lounge, kitchenette facilities, student clubs, and intramural sports teams.

 The academic year of the Blyth Academy University Preparation Program is divided into four terms of ten and a half weeks.
 This cutting-edge restructuring of the traditional academic school year has dramatic benefits for the student.
 Our University Preparation students take only two courses per term, as opposed to a more traditional semester setting (four courses a semester) or a full-year setting (eight courses daily spanning the entire academic year), meaning that our students are able to manage their academic workload much more effectively.
 Two-hour classes, taken five days a week, allow more time for in-depth review and for individual attention to our students on an ongoing basis.

 Our students select their courses at the start of the school term and are given their schedule and room assignments.
 The third period is free for independent study, assignments, extracurricular activities, guidance counsellor visits, independent exercise programs, sports training, or other homework.